congomongo/congomongo/readme.markdown

 -------

 Leiningen is the recommended way to use congomongo.
-If you are using Clojure 1.3.0 or later, just add
+If you are using Clojure 1.4.0 or later, just add

-    [congomongo "0.4.8"]
+    [congomongo "0.5.0"]

 to your project.clj (for the latest stable version).

+If you are still on Clojure 1.3.0, use CongoMongo 0.3.0-0.4.8.
-If you are still on Clojure 1.2.x, use congomongo version 0.2.3 instead.
+If you are still on Clojure 1.2.x, use CongoMongo version 0.2.3 instead.

 ### Feedback